Nordln/EasydiffusionWiki/Seamless-Tiling.md

 **Seamless Tiling** refers to the technique of creating a visually continuous pattern that can be repeated indefinitely without any noticeable seams or borders between the tiles.

-In other words, it ensures that when the pattern is tiled or repeated, the individual tiles fit together seamlessly, creating a cohesive and uninterrupted design.
+This is useful in making art for games, repeating backgrounds for posters and wallpapers.

 With Easy Diffusion, you can create tiles which you can place next to themselves.